zcericola/HTML-CSS-Practice-Problems/README.md

 In this step, we will changing the size of the container that is housing the content we added in the previous two steps.

   * Open `step-3.css`.
-  * Give the element with a class of `content-container` a width of 80%.
-Like this `width: 80%`.
+  * Give the element with a class of `content-container` a css property that will make it the right width.
   * We can also see in the image that this div has to be centered and moved down a bit.
-Lets accomplish that by giving it some margin.
-Like this `margin: 40px auto`.
+Lets accomplish that by giving it a css property that will add spacing on the outside of the div.
     * <details>

       <summary> <code> Solution to Step 3.4 </code> </summary>